As you may have noticed, I have a few Sunday Family Dinners I need to catch y’all up on. Three to be exact.

 Hmmmm….maybe I can convince her to make it for me this weekend? #ImTheBabySister

 Bella totally thought so.

 She was completely hypnotized by her uncle’s cutting skills.

 As for the adults?
 Well, let’s just say we broke out into a solid karaoke and dance session of our favorite 70s-80s songs (A-Ha!
 Erasure, ABBA, New Order...) and maybe even the fog machine and strobe light came out.
 And by maybe…IT DID!

 You think I’m exaggerating, but I’m really not.

 Unfortunately I was told that if any pictures or videos of us singing/dancing surfaced on this site, it would be the last y’all would ever hear from me.
 But trust me, it was quite epic.

 This Month’s Family Dinner Menu

-Dessert: Apple Pie with Vanilla Bean Ice Cream
+Dessert: Chocolate Molten Lava Cake with Vanilla Bean Ice Cream